Altinn/altinn-studio-docs/content/technology/architecture/components/data/logical/_index.md

 ### Instance

 **Usage:** The instance is the central metadatadocument for a given "data instance" created by a specific application.
-It contains information about the reportee for the specific instance, which app the instance belongs to and information when it was created and current process status.
+It contains information about the reportee for the specific instance, which app the instance belongs to, information about when it was created, and current process status.

 **Created by:** The instance document is created when someone with the needed rights create a new instance for a given app.
 It could be a user with roles or the org.